TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Manual Provisioning/README.md

 <details><summary>Downloading Generic Firmware File (aka *Prepare for first use* in *ESPHome Web Tool*)</summary><br/>
-The *default firmware file* used by *Prepare For First Use* is used internally by the *ESPHome Web Tool*.
-Its *url* is not actively communicated and can change without notice.

-These are the *binary firmware files* I successfully used for various microcontroller types, distributed as *zip*-files that **need to be unpacked before use**:
+The *default firmware file* that is used by *Prepare For First Use* in *ESPHome Web Tool* is not officially available as a separate download.
+It is downloaded via a *non-public url* that can change without notice.
+These are the *firmware files* I used for various microcontroller types, downloadable as *zip*-files that **need to be unpacked before use**:

 | Microcontroller | Generic ESPHome Provisioning Firmware File (zip) | Original Size (KB) |
 | --- | --- | --- |